Ready To Know More?

 FREE 30-min Practice Analysis Call for Clinicians

 This week in our Sports Nutrition series, we discuss ATP, cellular energy and how to optimize this energy.
 And who doesn’t want more energy?
 Please read on for more details.
-You can find our last two articles on Sports Nutrition here and here.
-Please stay with us for more great info on improving your sports performance, throughout the rest of the series.

 ** Please note: If you want the longer more detailed version of this article, then please click here **

 ATP = ENERGY

 ATP is the main source of energy for the body.
 Every cell uses ATP.
 ATP captures chemical energy from the breakdown of food molecules and releases it to fuel other cellular processes.

 All living things use ATP.
 We need it to fuel all activities and processes of the human body, including, of course, participating in sports.

 How is ATP made and Why is this Important for Sports Nutrition?

 ATP is made in the cells by mitochondria, a cell organelle.
 Mitochondria are said to be ‘the powerhouse’ of the cell for this reason.
 Mitochondria use digested food to produce both adenosine triphosphate (ATP) and heat, which can be spent to maintain body temperature (Kramer P, 2017).
 Each body cell has on average 300 to 400 mitochondria (Kramer P, 2017).
 Therefore, sports nutrition requires nutrients that help the mitochondria produce the energy it needs for working out.